phdata/streamliner/README.md

     - Copy the value of *Encrypted Password* and paste it as the value for `ARTIFACTORY_TOKEN`.
 - Run `make publish`.

-The .zip will show up in [phData's Artifactory binaries](https://repository.phdata.io/artifactory/list/binary/phdata/pipewrench/)
+The .zip will show up in [phData's Artifactory binaries](https://repository.phdata.io/artifactory/list/binary/phdata/streamliner/)

-### To publish pipewrench .jar to Artifactory
+### To publish streamliner .jar to Artifactory
 - Create a credentials file in your home directory under `[home]/.sbt/.credentials` containing:
 ```
 realm=Artifactory Realm